The DSCSA: A Phased Approach to Implementation

 7 Things to Know About EDDS Requirements

-With the end of stabilization next month, what exactly are the EDDS requirements trading partners must adhere to?
+With the stabilization period ending in November, what exactly are the EDDS requirements trading partners must adhere to?
 Here are 7 things you need to know about Enhanced Drug Distribution Security requirements:

 It’s Time to Take Action

-With the final phase of the DSCSA just around the corner, ensuring you are prepared for enforcement is essential.
+With the final phase of the DSCSA coming November 27th, ensuring you are prepared for enforcement is essential.

 See how Gateway Checker’s solutions can help you comply with updated guidelines, or contact our team with any questions.